Animal Services in St. Clair County

 Dog Confinement Requirements in St. Clair County

-County Adoption of Alabama’s Dog Confinement Statute: St. Clair County officials stated that they enforce Alabama Code § 3-1-5 and believed it to be applicable, but had no record of statute adoption and expressed misconceptions over statute applicability, as detailed below.
+Does St. Clair County Require Dog Confinement?
+St. Clair County officials stated that they enforce Alabama Code § 3-1-5 and believed it to be applicable, but had no record of statute adoption and expressed misconceptions over statute applicability, as detailed below.

 - Dog confinement is required by ordinance in Argo (2019-03-25), Margaret (05-719), Moody (§ 6-1, § 6-11), and Pell City (§ 4-30).

-- For requirements in Leeds or Trussville, see Animal Services in Jefferson County.
+- For requirements in Leeds and Trussville, see Animal Services in Jefferson County.

 - In other municipalities, see our recommendation above.
 This includes Ashville, Odenville, Ragland, Riverside, Springville (report to 205-467-2704), and Vincent.
 A Steele official said the city has no dog confinement ordinance; residents can still follow the recommendation to test whether the statute will be enforced.